learn-co-curriculum/react-hooks-webpack-and-react/README.md

 JavaScript code from multiple files into one.
 Well...we're programmers!
 We automate the boring tasks like this!
 Introducing **Webpack**!

-[Webpack][Webpack] lets us combine different files automatically.
+[Webpack][webpack] lets us combine different files automatically.
 This means that we can freely import external JS code in our JavaScript files (both local files as well as `node_modules` installed with `npm`).
 We trust that Webpack, before we send clients our JS code over the internet, intelligently packages it